Configuration

 query_bindings

-Inspector provides you several options to keep off the noise, and only monitor what metter.
+Inspector provides you several options to keep off the noise, and only monitor what matters.

 ingestion_key: '%env(INSPECTOR_INGESTION_KEY)%'